UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 BMS-0 | Startup CAN message | The BMS must transmit a startup message over CAN on boot.
-BMS-31 | State CAN message | The BMS must transmit its state to the PDM at 100Hz.
+BMS-31 | State CAN message | The BMS must transmit its state at 100Hz.
 BMS-1 | Heartbeat sending | The BMS must transmit a heartbeat over CAN at 100Hz.
 BMS-2 | Heartbeat receiving | - The BMS must throw an AIR shutdown fault and enter the fault state once it does not receive three consecutive FSM or DCM heartbeats. <br/> - The BMS must throw a non-critical fault once it does not receive three consecutive PDM heartbeats.
 BMS-3 | isoSPI communication failure | - Upon isoSPI communication that results in a packet error code (PEC) mismatch, the BMS must retry communication. <br/> - After three consecutive unsuccessful isoSPI communication attempts, the BMS must throw an AIR shutdown fault and enter the fault state.